epilimic/SpeedyEggs/README.md

 **Speedy Eggs** is a Minecraft Forge mod for 1.20.1 that adds a custom item called the **Egg Wand**.
 This magical wand accelerates the egg-laying process of nearby chickens and provides fun visual effects while in use.

-## Overview
+## Features

-With Speedy Eggs, you can:
-- **Accelerate Egg Laying:** When you hold down the Egg Wand, it rapidly decreases the egg timer for chickens in a 9×9 area.
-When a chicken’s timer runs out, it immediately drops an egg.
+- **Accelerate Egg Laying:** When you use the Egg Wand, it rapidly decreases the egg timer for chickens in a 9×9 area.
+When a chicken’s timer runs out, it lays an egg!
 - **Visual Effects:** While using the Egg Wand, fun particles appear around you.
 - **Custom Crafting Recipe:** Craft the Egg Wand using a vanilla shapeless recipe.

-## Features

 - **Continuous Use State:** The wand remains active as long as the use button is held down.
 - **Random Timer Decrement:** Every tick, the wand subtracts a random number of ticks (between 1 and 100) from each chicken’s egg timer.
 - **Custom Creative Tab:** The mod registers its own creative tab, making it easy to find the Egg Wand in creative mode.